-- Become familiar with the operation, faceplate buttons, and screen buttons. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single button or by using a single voice command if equipped with Bluetooth phone capability.
+- Become familiar with the operation, faceplate buttons, and screen buttons. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers.

+Set up phone numbers in advance so they can be called easily by pressing a single button or by using a single voice command if equipped with Bluetooth phone capability.

-See Defensive Driving on page 9-3.
+See Defensive Driving \Rightarrow 185.

-To play the infotainment system with the ignition off, see Retained Accessory Power (RAP) on page 9-19.
+To play the infotainment system with the ignition off, see Retained Accessory Power (RAP) ⇔ 199.